Soil is one of the most essential conditions for growing plants. Mistakes in this matter can negatively affect the plant’s development and prosperity.

 Mix it with the soil to a depth of 2 times that of your heuchera’s roots.
 It is best to apply lime to the whole bed at once.
 Use no more than 1 pound per 10 square feet.
 Water the soil and wait 1-2 weeks.

-If your soil is too alkaline you need to lower the pH.
-The easiest way to do this is to add some aluminum sulfate to the soil.
+If your soil is too alkaline, you need to lower the pH.
+The easiest way to do this is to add aluminum sulfate.
 This product is easy to find on the market because it is commonly used for hydrangeas.

-Simply mix the amount of sulfur listed on the label with the native soil to the maximum depth.
+Simply mix the sulfur listed on the label with the native soil to the maximum depth.
 Leave it as is for a while.
-Then retest the soil and add more sulfur if needed.
+Then, retest the soil and add more sulfur if needed.

 Read more: What Soil Is Best For Coral Bells?